-Numbers are used to explain everything from politics to social dynamics, environment to entertainment, education to healthcare.
+Numbers are used to explaining everything from politics to social dynamics, environment to entertainment, and education to healthcare.
 But numbers don’t mean anything until we understand how to care about them.
 Understanding how those numbers came to be can help us make choices to change them.

 Their previous exhibitions have been on the impact of video games in society (Homo Ludens) or the scarcity of water (Blue Gold exhibition).
 In 2021, they developed 730 hours of Violence, expanding awareness of the varieties of violence that are pervasive but often ignored.
 Crucial to that is recognising how to care about the origins and impact of the experience of violence.